Deep Serial Number: Computational Watermarking for DNN Intellectual Property Protection: Experiments

-\textbf{Model-Pruning.} The pruning attack would cut the redundant parameters and obtain a new student model that looks different from the original model but still has a competitive accuracy.
-If the deleted parameters containing the SN function, it is no longer possible to verify the embedded SN.
+\textbf{Model-Pruning.} The pruning attack aims to remove redundant parameters and obtain a new student model that appears different from the original model but still maintains competitive accuracy.
+If the removed parameters contain the SN function, verifying the embedded SN would no longer be possible.
 Tab.~\ref{tab:DSN against Model-pruning Attack} reports the experimental results.
-Here we adopt commonly used the L1-norm global pruning strategy \cite{han2015deep} and prune the model by removing the lowest 10\%-40\% of connections across the whole model.
-Experimental results indicate that model-pruning has no impact on DSN student model in terms of the $Low Distortion$ and $Reliability$.
-The pruned model accuracy with SN is not changed with increasing pruning strength and the accuracy without SN increases 0.7\% when pruning 40\% of the model weight.
-We could conclude that DSN is robust against model-pruning.
+In these experiments, we adopt the commonly used L1-norm global pruning strategy \cite{han2015deep} and prune the model by eliminating the lowest 5\%-20\% of connections across the entire model.
+The results indicate that model pruning has no impact on the DSN student model in terms of $Low Distortion$ and $Reliability$.
+The performance of the pruned model with SN does not change significantly with increasing pruning strength.
+The increase in accuracy without SN is less than 2\% when pruning 20\% of the model weight, which suggests that SN protection remains highly effective.
+We can conclude that DSN is robust against model pruning.

-\textbf{Transfer-Learning.} Different from fine-tuning settings, adversary in transfer learning does not have the original training dataset but a small-scale private dataset.
-The motivation of adversary is to utilize the features extracted from $G_e$ to train a new model adapted to the private task.
-Following the common transfer-learning paradigm, we replace all the fully-connected layers according to the new task requirements, such as adjusting the very last original fully-connected layers based on the prediction class numbers.
+\textbf{Transfer-Learning.} Different from fine-tuning settings, an adversary in transfer learning does not have the original training dataset but a small-scale private dataset.
+The motivation of the adversary is to use the features extracted from $G_e$ to train a new model adapted to the private task.
+Following the common transfer-learning paradigm, we replace all fully connected layers according to the new task requirements, such as adjusting the very last original fully connected layers based on the prediction class numbers.
+Here, we randomly choose a half class from the original dataset and apply AdaIN style transformation \cite{huang2017arbitrary} on them as the new private dataset.
 Tab.~\ref{tab:DSN against Transfer-leaning Attack} reports the experimental results.
 We observe a similar result as in the fine-tuning attack.
-The computational cost of removing SN in student model is close to learning from scratch.
-This is because DSN framework guarantees that the features generated by $G_e$ are indistinguishable.
-To illustrate, we show the visualization of image embedding in Fig.~\ref{fig:embedding visualization}, we observe that images' embedding without SN is randomly distributed while clustered with the valid SN, which further proves the effectiveness of the proposed GRL and SN embedding loss.
+The computational cost of removing SN in the student model is close to learning from scratch.
+This is because the DSN framework guarantees that the features generated by $G_e$ are indistinguishable.
+We show the visualization of the image embedding in Fig.~\ref{fig:embedding visualization}, and we observe that images' embedding without SN is randomly distributed while clustered with the valid SN.